Lightning-Universe/lit-gpt3/examples/stable-diffusion/simple-UI-example/README.md

 # Prompt Generation using GPT-3 + Stable Diffusion

- This example showcases how to use the component to enhance the prompts in the Stable Diffusion (SD), including a simple user interface that allows you to interact with the model and see the enhanced prompt and generates images.
+ This example showcases how to use the component to enhance the prompts in the Stable Diffusion (SD), using a simple user interface that allows you to interact with the model and see the enhanced prompt and generates images.

  ## Step 1: